 $37,394,629

-"Ex Machina" is a thought-provoking science-fiction psychological thriller that explores the boundaries between humanity and artificial intelligence.
+"Ex Machina" is a mesmerizing science fiction psychological thriller that delves into the complex relationship between humanity and artificial intelligence, challenging viewers to contemplate what it truly means to be human.

 DramaThriller